 C:\Program Files\Captcha Inc\BotDetect 4 CAPTCHA Component\Asp\ CaptchaLibrary\BotDetect

 We'll explain the details of individual Captcha library files later, and focus on the simplest way to use them for now.

 We'll assume you already have a form which can be posted (

 <form method="post" ...), with other fields in place.

-First, include the BotDetect Captcha library in the ASP form header, just before the closing
+First, include the BotDetect Captcha library and stylesheet in the ASP form header, just before the closing

 Including the library in the page header automatically includes the BotDetect Captcha layout spreadsheet.

 To display the Captcha test on your form, you will need the following Html elements:

 - A textbox for the Captcha code user input, with a label displaying Captcha instructions

 - The Captcha markup including the image, sound and reload icons etc., which will be generated by the Captcha library